carbonatedcaffeine/JuiceFileManagerMinimal/README.md

 so if you want to get the minor updates you must download them straight from here.

---> Latest Version: 3.0
+--> Latest Version: 3.5

---> Latest Version Codename: Gooey Gooseberry
+--> Latest Version Codename: Kool Kiwifruit

---> Latest Minor Update: 3.2.2
+--> Latest Minor Update: 3.5

 --> Latest Beta Release: None

---> Next Milestone Release: 3.5
+--> Next Milestone Release: 4.0

---> Next Milestone Release Codename: Kool Kiwi Fruit
+--> Next Milestone Release Codename: Draco Dragon Fruit

-# Update Notes: 3.2.2
+# Update Notes: 3.5

---> Fixed 3.2.1 bug
-: python thought the code has spaces therefore it wouldn't run

---> Another Bug Fixed
+--> Added Auto Update At Loading Screen

+--> From 3.2.2 and 3.1 you can update to 3.5

 # This program can be used for: